deadlyvipers/dojo_rules/introduction.md

-Michael Saruyev started to learn Dojo (probably soon).
+Michael Saruyev started to learn GitHub.
+The favorite path: Ruby